 Motley Fool has found in June 2021 that the new average downpayment for a house is $27,850, but the range is up and down all over the state.

 Here is a great article on the costs of selling a house.

-Another statistic from a Nerdwallet report is that in 2017 the average auto loan in America was $29,058.
+Lastly, NerdWallet reports that the average auto loan in America was $28,882.